HaootianChen/PersonalAcademicWeb/content/publication/MTL/index.md

 ---
-title: '[**Multi-task learning for data-efficient spatiotemporal modeling of tool surface progression in ultrasonic metal welding**](https://main--haotian-chen-academic.netlify.app/publication/factorgraph/FactorGraph.pdf)'
+title: 'Multi-task learning for data-efficient spatiotemporal modeling of tool surface progression in ultrasonic metal welding'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here